FossMec/Selection/alfvj17/README.md

 </h1>

 <p>
-   I'm Alfred V Jose of CS 1B.I'm really intrested in exploring and learning new stuff and I love coding.I'm into web and app development and currently enrolled in an online course conducted by iit madras on web and app development.<br/><br/>
+   I'm Alfred V Jose of CS 1B.
+I'm really intrested in exploring and learning new stuff and I love coding.
+I'm into web and app development and currently enrolled in an online course conducted by iit madras on web and app development.<br/><br/>
    Languages Used: C++, Python, Javascript, HTML and CSS<br/>
    Database Used : Mysql<br/>
 </p>